What is a worm farm gives details on locating food for your creepy crawlies.

 Permaculture means working with nature, rather than against it; worms are to kitchen waste what vultures provide for dead animals in a place like the Kruger National Park, in South Africa.
 They clean up decaying matter in an environmentally friendly way.

-Secondly, if you're an organic gardener committed to using only a minimum or no fertiliser, then they will provide you with a rich source of nutrients for your plants; these come in the form of vermicompost, but also known as worm casts; and a liquid manure often called simply "worm wee".
+Secondly, if you're an organic gardener committed to using only a minimum or no fertiliser, then they will provide you with a rich source of nutrients for your plants; these come in the form of vermicompost, but also known as worm casts; basically worm poo, rich in nutrients and bacteria that are especially beneficial to your veggies; and a liquid manure often called simply "worm wee".

 And lastly, if you're after free range eggs and want to keep your own pasture fed hens, then your surplus worms will provide a wonderful source of protein for the birds.
 Provide you supply them with enough food they will double in number every month.

-Confined to a high density housing estate, all they do is copulate and feed.
+Confined to a high density housing estate, all they do is copulate, feed and poop.
 So, if you start with a 1000 worms, within a year you'll have over a million; that's the power of geometrical progression, providing your hens with a daily gourmet meal.

 What is a worm farm is a question you may be asking if you're a new organic gardener.
 This page is primarily about providing food for the hungry creepy crawlies; it's the essential limiting factor in their explosive growth.

-Any large container with a lid to keep out rats and other vermin, and rain will do; a double concrete wash tub would be fine, as does this defunct fibreglass mold.
+Any large container with a lid to keep out rats and other vermin, and rain will do; a double concrete wash tub would be fine, or an old bath, as does this defunct fibreglass mould.
 It needs a divider, as it must have two chambers.